What we know about the Beirut blast - Local News 8

 What we know about the Beirut blast

-A massive explosion rocked the Lebanese capital of Beirut on Tuesday evening, leaving dozens dead and thousands injured.
+A massive explosion rocked the Lebanese capital of Beirut on Tuesday evening, leaving at least 135 dead and thousands injured.

 The blast has been linked to a large supply of confiscated and potentially unsecured explosive material, stored in a warehouse at the city’s port, close to populated areas.
 As world leaders and international organizations step in to offer assistance, local officials are also launching an investigation into the blast.